RBEGamer/SimpleArduinoBinaryClock/README.md

 * Drill to the BACK PLATE 4 holes for the switches: SET_ALARM, SET_TIME, ADD, SUB
 * Drill a hole to the center of the TOP PLATE for the SONE switch
+* Drill a second hole into the TOP PLATE for the speaker
 * Drill a small hole into one of the bottom corners of the BACK PLATE for the power cable
 * Place the switches at the right holes
+* Glue the speaker next to the second hole of the TOP PLATE
 * Glue the LED PLATE to the FRONT PLATE
 * Glue the Arduino and the RTC Module to the back of the LED PLATE
 * Assemble the other Plate around the bottom plate to get a cube